Mastering Club Master Planning to Assure Club Success

 Bill is a private club planner who has been working with McMahon Group since 1999.
 Bill is Co-Editor of the quarterly trends report, Club Trends, published with the National Club Association where he is on the Communications Committee.
 Bill studied architecture at Arizona State University and graduated from Webster University in St. Louis with a degree in Media Communications.

 He is a member of Bellerive Country Club and currently serves on the Pool Committee.
-In addition, Bill is on the Board of the Tennessee Society of St. Louis as the Third Vice President, and is an active member of Cinema St. Louis.
+Bill is also on the National Club Association (NCA) Communications Committee.
+In addition, Bill is on the Board of the Tennessee Society of St. Louis as the Second Vice President, and is on the Board of Cinema St. Louis.

 Bill also created and runs the Clubtopia® business directory for the club world located at www.clubtopia.com.